ndreynolds/ndreynolds.github.com/posts/2014-07-15-rspec-intro-part1.md

 ---
-title: Testing Rails 4 apps with RSpec3: Part I
+title: Testing Rails apps with RSpec: Part I
 ---

 In this two-part series, I'll cover testing a Rails application---from how to